Last Updated on June 8, 2022

 Thinx was nice enough to offer the readers of Going Zero Waste $10 off if you use this link!

-Period panties work similar to cloth pads.
+Period panties work similarly to cloth pads.
 After you wear them, you rinse them.
 Hang to dry and then throw in your lingerie bag.

 Do not put these undies in the dryer!!
 They need to hang dry.